Psychometrics 3PS PSYCH3026

 Assessment

 GROUP SUBMISSION.
 Students will submit their test items as well as the iterative process undertaken for their development.
-Construct definition, rationale, and item generation must be outlined alongside the test items themselves.
+Following the guidance given, construct definition, rationale, and item generation must be outlined alongside the test items themselves.
 The usability, relevance, and quality of the measurement tool created by students will be evaluated.
-The individual items will be evaluated based on how they are informed by the literature and existing measurement tool.'
+The individual items will be evaluated based on how they are informed by the literature and existing measurement tool.

 Course Aims